 - Fully Engaged test: Set up time with priest.

 - Gift of Self Marriage Preparation Retreat: (Spanish) Click on the link and fill out the register form.

-- NFP Seminar: This is optional.
+- NFP Seminar: This is no longer optional as of July 1st, 2023.
 Use the link to find the times.
 Fill out the form and send through the mail or call the phone number on the brochure.

 - Witness Affidavit (two witnesses for the bride and two for the groom, usually parents or family.
 Call in to meet with the priest or deacon in the local Catholic Church to fill it out with you.)